ItsInqz/RequestsEx/README.md

 # RequestsEx

 HTTP request building, parsing, executing & timing all in one!
-Make a performant HTTP request with 1 line of code.
+Make a performant HTTP requests with 1 line of code.

 ## Usage